 Police across the Province are now empowered to issue "immediate roadside sanctions" (IRS) to anybody they have reasonable grounds to believe has committed and impaired driving offence.
 This means that even if it is equally likely that a motorist is not driving impaired or perhaps even is not driving with any alcohol or drugs in the body, he or she is potentially liable to immediate roadside sanctions.
 Immediate Roadside Sanctions include:

 - A minimum $1000.00 fine (as high as $2000).

 - Impoundment of the motor vehicle for 30 days.

 - Impound fees likely totalling more than $2000.

 Perhaps the most draconian aspect of IRS is that the suspended driving must seek recourse within a short window of 7-days from the date of the sanctions, must pay for his or her right to have the IRS review and then must argue before SafeRoads Alberta -- an administrative body -- who will decide the fate of the suspended driver on a low threshold of "more likely than not".
 Also, hardship is not a topic for consideration.

 Without doubt, through PAPA 2020 the Alberta Government has placed incredible power in the hands of police and administrative adjudicators, while evicting Crown Prosecutors -- persons tasked with prosecuting offences where there is public interest -- from the process.

 roadside sanctions lawyer

 All of us, including the lawyers, are engaging SafeRoads/PAPA 2020 for the first time.
-It will likely take months, perhaps even years to fully appreciate the impact of this chance of legislation and the manner in which is adjudicated.
+It will likely take months, perhaps even years to fully appreciate the impact of this change of legislation and the manner in which it is adjudicated.